xyzhangg/CS4248_G20/README.md

 ### Training

 Fine-tune the BART model with binarized data by running `train.sh`.
+Our trained BART model can be downloaded from this [link](https://drive.google.com/file/d/1fg80NjpbNcMrpQcInw-7DUn4z4N0CqiU/view?usp=sharing).

 ### Data Translation